-If a visitor website has successfully filled and submitted a form on your website then, it should certainly help you with improving the conversion rates on your website.
+If a visitor has successfully filled and submitted a form on your website, then it should certainly help you with improving its conversion rates.
 How?
-You can know which fields are mostly fulfilled and by that to learn if a form can be adjusted to the user behavior.
+You can know which fields are mostly filled in and by that to learn if a form can be adjusted to the user's behavior.
 However, you should refrain from using complex and lengthy forms which could bore the visitor; instead, focus on trying different form styles to keep your customers interested in your website.
-Don’t forget to connect it to a tool which can provide you conclusions about what form does the best work for your business goals.
+Don't forget to connect it to a tool which can provide you conclusions about what form does the best work for your business goals.

 5. Use multiple call-to-action buttons

 You should focus on testing multiple iterations of CTA buttons to determine which one would help you garner optimal outcomes.
-Try to test it by yourself and listen to your feelings; also, you can ask users which one worked better for them and also you can connect any button to an analytics tool to get more information per button.
+Try to test it by yourself and listen to your feelings.
+You can also ask users which one worked better for them.
+It would be valuable to connect buttons to an analytics tool to get more information per button.

 6. Perform A/B testing